Gibber13/blogs.nearinfinity.com/README.md

 + {title} - Shortened version of your title without spaces
 + {extension} - "html" or "md" for markdown

-So if I was creating a post about CSS3 on July 23, 2012, the path of my post might be "will_brady/_posts/2012-07-23-dolphins.md"
+So if I was creating a post about CSS3 on July 23, 2012, the path of my post might be "will_brady/_posts/2012-07-23-css3.md"

+Once you have your post in the right place, commit and push your changes.
+The changes will be pushed to the live site within about 2 minutes.

 Limitations of the Previewer
 ----------------------------

-The previewer does not support loading any assets you have included in your blogs folder.
-So if you have an image to your assets/ folder and link to it from your blog post, the previewer will not recognize the image even though it will be included properly on the site when you push it.
+The previewer does not support referencing local assets.
+So if you have an image to your assets/ folder and link to it from your blog post, the previewer will not recognize the image even though it will be recognized properly on the site when you push it.

+Currently, the previewer does not support video_tag.

+The previewer does not currently support overriding the date of the post from the header.

 Syntax Highlighting
 -------------------